 - What it does: PF Wonder Salve smooths away proud flesh, also known as excessive tissue granulation, while aiding regeneration of healthy tissue.
 The solution is powerful, yet gentle, and will not harm healthy tissue.
 The salve encourages hair regrowth with no white hairs.
 PF Wonder Salve forms a protective coating over the area when left unbandaged.
 It repels flies and does not rub off in the grass or with light moisture.
 The salve stays put on the area until removed and allows the area to heal itself.

 - What it doesn’t do: PF Wonder Salve does not sting, burn, blister, scar, or cause discomfort.
 PF Wonder Salve also does not inflame or irritate the area.

-Discovering potential issues saves time and money.
-Schedule a consultation with renowned lameness expert, Dr. Bruce Lyle, DVM for a second opinion, X-ray review, or additional advice on wound management.
+Schedule a consultation with renowned lameness expert, Dr. Bruce Lyle, DVM for a second opinion, X-ray review, or wound management advice.

 Cotton padding is what we prefer to use on lower limbs, and have found it provides the best type of padding and support.
 Cotton rolls like this may be found at most farm and ranch stores, and feed stores.

 How To Bandage A Wound